After Placement of Dental Implants

 If you were prescribed antibiotics, be sure to take the antibiotics as directed to help prevent infection.

 Good oral hygiene is essential to good healing.
 The night of surgery, use the Peridex mouth rinse before bed.
 The week after surgery, the Peridex should be used twice daily, after breakfast and before bed.
 Rinse with 5-10 ml for 1 minute, then spit it out.
 Do not eat or drink anything for 1/2 hour.
 Other mouthwashes should not be used unless directed by your surgeon.
-Brushing your teeth and the healing abutments is no problem.
+Brushing your teeth and the healing abutments is encouraged.
 Be gentle initially with brushing the surgical areas.

 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking normal nourishment.
 This may weaken you and further limit your ability to exercise.